Garden Visits, Chorley, Lancashire, North West England

 Plants also for sale

-Open days for the NGS (National Gardens Scheme) are the BANK HOLIDAY MONDAYS in early May and August.
+Open days for the NGS (National Gardens Scheme) are Monday 1st May & Sunday 16th July.

-We are included in The National Gardens Scheme “yellow Book” and website and also the Britain’s Finest website.
+We are included in The National Gardens Scheme “yellow Book” and website.

 Early May sees the fresh green growth of Spring with primroses, bluebells Solomon’s Seal and ferns in the woodland glades and dell.
 The old walled orchard will now be filled with apple blossom and perennials are emerging from the ground after long winter months.